i-adopt/patterns/adrs/004/ConstrainedProperty.md

 * **Pros**:
   * in line with the other asymmetric system pattern
 * **Cons**
-  * affords additional object properties
+  * requires additional object properties